Licensee

 The merits of buying Australian made have been advocated in Federal Parliament since Federation, and chambers of manufactures have been championing the cause in publications and press advertisements since the 1930s.

-In 1961 a national campaign called Operation Boomerang was launched by the Associated Chambers of Manufactures of Australia to strengthen the profile of local manufacturing and encourage people to buy locally made goods.
+In 1961, a national campaign called Operation Boomerang was launched by the Associated Chambers of Manufactures of Australia to strengthen the profile of local manufacturing and encourage people to buy locally made goods.
 Its logo, a red boomerang on a blue background with the Southern Cross can still be seen today.

 1980s - 1990s

-In 1986 the Australian Government commissioned the introduction of the Australian Made logo.
-It was designed by Melbourne graphic designer, Ken Cato, and officially launched by then Prime Minister, Bob Hawke.
+In 1986, the Australian Government commissioned the introduction of the Australian Made logo.
+It was designed by Melbourne graphic designer Ken Cato and officially launched by then Prime Minister Bob Hawke.
 It was to be administered by the Advance Australia Foundation for the next 10 years.

-In the late 1990s the Australian chamber of commerce network established the not-for-profit company Australian Made Campaign Limited (AMCL), along with a new code of practice for the logo, and in 1999 it was officially relaunched by then Prime Minister, John Howard.
+The logo reverted back to the Australian Government when the Foundation went into voluntary liquidation in 1996.In the late 1990s, the Australian Chamber of Commerce network established the not-for-profit company Australian Made Campaign Limited (AMCL), along with a new code of practice for the logo, and in 1999 it was officially relaunched by then Prime Minister John Howard.

 2000s

-In 2002 ownership of the Australian Made logo was transferred to AMCL.
+In 2002, ownership of the Australian Made logo was transferred to AMCL.
 A Deed of Assignment and Management Deed ensure the Government’s ongoing connection to the logo remains strong.

 The logo was renamed the ‘Australian Made, Australian Grown’ logo in 2007 when the Federal Government decided to use it as the centrepiece of its new food labelling initiative, ‘Australian Grown’.
-Ken Cato was commissioned to give the logo a more contemporary look and feel and the rules governing the logo’s use were extended to include fresh and packaged produce.
+Ken Cato was commissioned to give the logo a more contemporary look and feel, and the rules governing the logo’s use were extended to include fresh and packaged produce.

-2010s & beyond
+2010s

 In 2011, the Code of Practice was revised to allow use of the ‘Australian Seafood’ descriptor with the logo.

-In mid-2012, Roy Morgan Research found that almost all Australian consumers (98.8%) recognise the logo, and it is the logo which gives the vast majority (88.6%) of Australian consumers strong confidence that a product is Australian.
+In mid-2012, Roy Morgan Research found that almost all Australian consumers (98.8%) recognise the logo, and it is the logo that gives the vast majority (88.6%) of Australian consumers strong confidence that a product is Australian.

 Major retailers, service organisations and associations support the vital role Australia’s manufacturers and growers play in the marketplace by aligning themselves with the campaign.
-These include ALDI, AUNEW Group, Bev Marks Beds Australia, Coles, EKM Patent & Legal, Forty Winks, Harvey Norman (Furniture and Bedding), Oz-Town, Qantas, Roy Morgan Research, SINI Australia, Snooze, The Purely Group and Woolworths.

 Our partners